fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

     ))
     ```

-To run a wire you must first schedule it on a mesh.
-When you run this mesh, all the wires scheduled on it are executed (in the order of scheduling).
+To run a Wire you must first schedule it on a Mesh.
+When you run this Mesh, all the Wires scheduled on it are executed (in the order of scheduling).

-A mesh will execute a non-looped wire only once (even though the mesh itself may continue running).
+A Mesh will execute a non-looped Wire only once (even though the Mesh itself may continue running).

 === "Code"

     ```clojure linenums="1"
-    ;; define a mesh (main)
+    ;; define a Mesh (main)
     (defmesh main)
-    ;; define a non-looped wire (wire-hello)
+    ;; define a non-looped Wire (wire-hello)
     (defwire wire-hello
         (Msg "Hello World!"))
-    ;; define another non-looped wire (wire-bye)
+    ;; define another non-looped Wire (wire-bye)
     (defwire wire-bye
         (Msg "Goodbye World"))
-    ;; schedule the non-looped wires on the mesh (schedule main wire-hello)
+    ;; schedule the non-looped Wires on the Mesh (schedule main wire-hello)
     (schedule main wire-bye)
-    ;; run all the scheduled wires on the mesh
+    ;; run all the scheduled Wires on the Mesh
     (run main)
     ```